hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_16/both.md

         - identify normalized and not-normalized form
             - if normalized,
                 - mantissa should begin with 01 / 10
-                - mantissa should not begind with 00
+                - mantissa should not begin with 00 (the two most significant bits)
+                - in mantissa, the 2nd should be the inverse of the 1st bit -> 01, 10
         - is not normalized?
             - first two bits of the mantissa should be different for normalized number (10 / 01)
             - because the mantissa starts with 00